 Provider and a

-Queue, you also need to configure an account to interact with Kerberos Storage in a safe context.
+Queue, you also need to configure an account to interact with Kerberos Vault in a safe context.
 Creating an account allow you to do this.
-An account is the access point for end users to interact with your Kerberos Storage instance.
+An account is the access point for end users to interact with your Kerberos Vault instance.
 On the Account page you can create one or more accounts and specify credentials for authentication and specific setting for authorization.

 - Allowed providers,